AdobeDocs/campaign-web.nl-NL/help/v8/workflows/activities/update-data.md

 # Gegevens bijwerken {#update-data}

-De **Gegevens bijwerken** activiteit is **Gegevensbeheer** activiteit.
+De **gegevens van de Update** activiteit is a **het Beheer van Gegevens** activiteit.
 Hiermee kunt u een massale update uitvoeren op velden in de database.
 Met verschillende opties kunt u de gegevensupdate aanpassen.

 <!--
 The **Operation type** field lets you choose the process to be carried out on the data in the database.
 Select the first option to add data or update (it if it has already been added).
 You can also only add data, only update data, or delete data.
 Select the **Update and merge collections** to select a primary record to link duplicates to, and delete those duplicates safely